 Sometimes the electric motor will take over the drive, the highest speed I got from purely electric drive was around 50mph.
 But this is driving within the confines of an urban, town environment.
 And the terrain was relatively flat.
 I couldn’t really decide if either of the drive modes were less or more economical than the other.

 But the Hybrid CR-V did prove to be economical.
 I thought it would eat fuel like a caterpillar eats foliage.
 But to my surprise, it actually turned out to be as efficient as a diesel SUV.

-Let’s take a 10-mile round trip, bit of dual carriageway, urban street, town centre and back home again.
+Let’s take a 10-mile round trip, bit of dual carriageway, urban street, town center, and back home again.
 The CR-V Hybrid was returning 50mpg.
 But the real surprise came when I was driving on the motorway (Freeway) A 100 mile round trip to Birmingham Airport returned 65mpg.
-That’s better than a fully loaded diesel VW Tiguan 4×4, DSG.
+That’s better than a fully-loaded diesel VW Tiguan 4×4, DSG.

 I initially thought the 65mpg reading was false.
 Admittedly I ignored the trip computer reading believing it to be wrong.
 But then I noticed I was averaging 50-55mpg on short journeys and medium journeys and realised the readings were too consistent to be wrong.

 Driving the CR-V isn’t the first world in handling dynamics.
 An SUV with the handling characteristics of a sports car really isn’t that important except maybe to motoring journalists.
 Yes, the CR-V pitches and leans into corners, but it isn’t excessively disagreeable.

 While the steering is progressive and gives a reassuring feel the CR-V isn’t going to dart into corners “like it’s on rails”.
 But the 2019 Honda CR-V Hybrid is comfortable over a long journey, sure-footed and with 4×4 it offers plenty of grip.
 And I am totally OK with that.